 Explain that nurses and other health care workers have continually put their own lives at risk to help others.
 Invite comments from students on examples of how these individuals sometimes put others’ lives ahead of their own.

-Have students work independently or in pairs to research one of the following topics or any you feel is relevant:
+Have students research one of the following topics or any you feel is relevant:

 - Florence Nightingale

 - epidemics and pandemics of the past (in Canada and the world)